Ollynov/t-school-fullstack-2/webapis/lecture-notes.md

 APIs are main way we acess companies services.
 Some prominent ones from IBM are the Watson APIs.
 In this section, we are going to practice using Watson APIs in our Node app to showcase some of their capabilities.

-Watson SDKs
-SDKs aka software development kits are set of software tools or libraries that allows developers to create applications using another piece of application or services.
+SDKs(software development kits) are set of software tools or libraries that allows developers to create applications using another piece of application or services.
 A good SDK typically comes with instructions and is actively maintained.
 Watson SDKs are documents on our website and open sourced on github https://github.com/watson-developer-cloud
 Take a look at it and let's talk about how it makes a developer's job easier.